 In her 1991 “Renaissance Paintings” series she took individual figures or objects, isolated from the Renaissance painting in which they would have been seen, and rephotographed them against monochrome backgrounds again with matching frames.
 In 2002, Charlesworth photographed objects, alone or in groups, on fields of color to create a floating image.
 One example is “Tree.”

-Her work has been shown in more than 40 solo exhibitions as well as in a retrospective at LACMA.
-Her work is in the permanent collections of major museums, including the Metropolitan Museum of Art, Whitney Museum, MoMA, MOCA, and the Brooklyn Museum.
+Her work has been shown in more than 40 solo exhibitions as well as in a retrospective at the Los Angeles County Museum of Art.
+Her work is in the permanent collections of major museums, including the Metropolitan Museum of Art, Whitney Museum of American Art, New York’s Museum of Modern Art, Museum of Contemporary Art, and the Brooklyn Museum of Art.